GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ![Proof Address Rate Limited]({{site.baseurl}}/images/idv-proof-address-rate-limited.png)

-## `:proof_ssn` - Social Security Number verification rate limiter
+## Social security number verification rate limiter
 ### Description
 This is the rate limiter for SSN verification.
+It is referred to in code via `:proof_ssn` and the `RateLimiter` class.

 By default, an SSN is allowed 10 attempts in 60 minutes, across any number of users.
 The discriminator for this rate limiter is the SSN, not the user id.

 ### Settings
 - `proof_ssn_max_attempts` - The maximum number of times that a user